sindresorhus/got/readme.md

 Type: `string | object<string, string | number> | URLSearchParams`

-**Note:** The `query` option was renamed to `searchParams` in Got v10.
-The `query` option name is still functional, but is being deprecated and will be completely removed in Got v11.

 Query string that will be added to the request URL.
 This will override the query string in `url`.

 If you need to pass in an array, you can do it using a `URLSearchParams` instance: